 The Master of Education programs in Professional School Counseling and Community Counseling at the University of Houston-Victoria were accredited in July 2010 by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The CACREP accreditation for the Clinical Mental Health Counseling program is currently under review for approval.
+The Community Counseling program has been updated and replaced with the Clinical Mental Health Counseling program.
+This program, Clinical Mental Health Counseling, was accredited in July 2016 by CACREP.